 A quick run through a basic flour-egg-panko combination then into the oven for 20 or so minutes is all that separates you from zucchini heaven.

-And because the fries aren’t actually fried, I feel like you are actually able to taste the zucchini and not just the grease (there is none of here anyway), which is certainly the goal with such fresh ingredients.
+Because the zucchini fries aren’t actually fried, I feel like you are actually able to taste the zucchini and not just the grease because there NO oil involved of here.
+And shouldn’t this be the goal with such fresh ingredients anyway??

 They come out of the oven crispy on the outside and tender and not mushy on the inside.
 And they’re not watery at all, which I was slightly worried about since zucchini is such a watery vegetable.